keiya01/react-performance-testing/README.md

 });
 ```

+If you want to measure **mount** time, you need to test one by one.
+Because mount phase has some process like module resolution, setup in `jest`, etc ...
+Therefore, you need to execute test like `jest --testNamePattern=...` or `jest src/something.test.js`.
+If you have any ideas, please send issue or pull request.😭

+**But** if you want to test about **update** time, you can test at once.

 **Note**: You need to set a display name.
 If you have an anonymous component, we can not set a property to `renderTime` correctly.

 ##### Properties

 - `renderCount.current`
   - `ComponentName: string | Array`
-    - `mount: number` ...
-This property has first render time
+    - `mount: number` ... **This feature is experimental.** This property has first render time.
     - `updates: Array<number>` ...
 This property has the second and the subsequent render time(the second render is the index of `0`)

 **Note**: If you have some same component, these components combine to `array`